 Analysts create filters and submit queries to limit the set of events being viewed.
 Usually this requires knowledge of meta keys; however, a text filter is useful when you have some idea of what you are looking for, but are not sure where to look (which meta key).
 The text filter initiates a case-insensitive search against all the data for meta keys that are indexed by value.
 As an example, if you are interested in looking for a file name, click in the query bar, type the complete text string, and click Text Filter.
 The text filter initiates a search against all the data in the index, within the services and time range being investigated, and returns exact matches to the text string.

 The figure below illustrates the multiple ways for an analyst to search for a value.
 The use of a text filter requires no knowledge of the meta keys.
 Use of meta entities requires limited knowledge of several high level meta keys, while using a specific meta key associated to the value requires further knowledge of the available indices.
-For more information, see "Add a Text Filter to Find a Value Anywhere in the Data Set" in the Investigate User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see "Add a Text Filter to Find a Value Anywhere in the Data Set" in Filter Results in the Events View.

 Auto-Suggestion of Meta Values While Constructing a Query

 When constructing a query in the Events view query bar, knowing a meta value or the format of that meta value is not always intuitive.
 When analysts are typing a query, auto-suggestion of values helps them construct queries relevant to the data in their environment without requiring prior knowledge of the data.
-For more information, see "Build a Query in Guided Mode" in the Investigate User Guide.
-Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.
+For more information, see "Build a Query in Guided Mode" in Filter Results in the Events View.

 Query Profiles in the Events View